cs1302uga/cs1302-ce03/README.md

 1. `user1`: Delete `user2`'s message from `Loop.java`, save, then enable group read and group write persmissions on `Loop.java`.

 1. `user2`: fix `user1`'s `Loop.java` so that it is no longer an infinite loop.
-Now, try to compile and run the program from within the default package for source code.
-What command did you try?
+Compile the program to the same location that `user1` compiled to earlier.
+Now, run the program.
 Why do you think it didn't work?

     **CHECKPOINT** Now we will look at directory permissions